 An analogous result holds for our set of operators:

-Since $[D, \x] = 1$, the operators $D$ and $\x$ generate the Weyl algebra, making $\C[\x][D]$ isomorphic to it.
-Consequently, $\Hom(\C[x], \C\bbra{x})$ represents a completion of the Weyl algebra, and indeed the largest one we can consider.
-It is important to note, however, that not all such operators can be extended to $\End(\C\bbra{x})$, as shown by the counterexample in \cite[Ex.~4.7]{beauduin2024}. \end{remark}
+Since $[D, \x] = 1$, the operators $D$ and $\x$ generate the Weyl algebra, so $\C[\x][D]$ is isomorphic to it.
+Consequently, $\Hom(\C[x], \C\bbra{x})$ is a completion of the Weyl algebra, in fact the largest one we can naturally consider.
+It is important to note, however, that not every such operator extends to an element of $\End(\C\bbra{x})$, as shown by the counterexample in \cite[Ex.~4.7]{beauduin2024}. \end{remark}